Frank Anguissa: Marseille

 After going on trials at Valenciennes and Marseille, Zambo Anguissa joined Marseille on 31 July 2015, when he signed his first professional contract.
 He made his first team debut on 17 September 2015 in the UEFA Europa League against FC Groningen, where he provided an assist in a 3–0 victory for Marseille.
 Three days later, he made his Ligue 1 debut against Lyon.

 On 16 May 2018, Zambo Anguissa played in the 2018 UEFA Europa League final, lost against Atlético Madrid at the Parc Olympique Lyonnais in Lyon, France.

 Fulham

 2018–19: Debut season

 On 9 August 2018, Fulham signed Zambo Anguissa on a then-club record transfer fee.
 He made his debut in a 3–1 defeat against Tottenham Hotspur.

-2019–20: Loan to Villareal
+2019–20: Loan to Villarreal

 He was loaned to Villarreal in July 2019 following Fulham's relegation from the Premier League.
 He made his Villarreal debut on 17 August, playing the full 90 minutes in a 4–4 home draw against Granada.